 While the Future GPX Cyber Formula TV series have been licensed in the US, the OVA sequels and most of the video games based on the series are not.
 And the poor sales of the DVD box set in the US and it quietly went out of print ensures that the OVAs will never make it to US shores.

-While Puerto Rico usually averts this, notable anime have not been released there.
-Notables include K-On (On Blu-Ray), Durarara!! (luckily, at least it's on TV) and the third season of Koihime†Musou (despite releasing the first two seasons without a problem).
+While Puerto Rico usually averts this – having access to both the North American and Latin American catalogues† Officially they're in DVD Region 1 just like the rest of the United States rather than Region 4 like the rest of Latin America (both share a Blu-Ray Region, "A"), but they still get broadcasts of Spanish-dubbed anime from Mexico or Argentina – some anime have not been released there in either Spanish or English.
+Notables include K-On! (on Blu-Ray), Durarara!! (luckily, at least it's on TV) and the third season of Koihime†Musou (despite releasing the first two seasons without a problem).

-Azumanga Daioh is one of the most popular anime ever, yet the only other notable language version that isn't English?
-Just German.
+Azumanga Daioh is one of the most popular anime ever, yet aside from Japan and English-speaking regions, only one other place got a full adaptation: Germany.

 Any of the Battle Spirits anime.
 The card game has been discontinued in America.
-Worse, the game came out before releasing the anime in America.
-So most likely because of that, no one ever really heard of it.
-That's why it might have tanked.
+Worse, the game came out before releasing the anime in America and Bandai used Invisible Advertising and didn't even bother to stock the cards.

 All three DS games have never been released in North America.

 The one-shot chapter has not been translated by Viz.